Jødar og antisemittisme i det moderne Europa, 1789-1945

 In this course the following compulsory requirements have to be approved in order to sit for the examination:

-- Course quizzes following videos and/or texts.
+- Course quizzes (quizzes) following videos and/or texts (8 quizzes, with the total of up to 3000 words).
 The quizzes will test the students¿ command of the prescribed course material, and successful completion of at least 70% online course questions in course quizzes.

 - A minimum of one discussion posting (minimum 100 words) that answers one of more questions as well as a minimum of two responses (of each minimum 50 words) to postings by other students.

 Compulsory requirements are evaluated with "approved/not approved."